Monday night, school board members approved an agreement between and on the exclusively assigned to the district—working primarily at .

 The discussion to fulfill this position has continued for nearly two years.
 The school board and administration will continue to work with the township—reviewing the current budget—to determine if the position can be maintained long-term.

 The officer will continue through the remainder of the school year.
 Peters administrators have worked with police, private security firms and written grants to help fund this position.

-In our poll last Tuesday, 50 percent of Patch voters agreed having an officer was a good idea; 14 percent were indifferent; and 35 percent thought it was unnecessary.
+last Tuesday, 50 percent of Patch voters agreed having an officer was a good idea; 14 percent were indifferent; and 35 percent thought it was unnecessary.